osrsbox/osrsbox.github.io/_posts/2018-08-18-writing-runelite-plugins-part-3-config.md

 default boolean booleanConfig() { return false; }
 {% endhighlight %}

 In the above example, we are specifying that the `boolean` data type is used which makes a checkbox that can be toggled on and off - which, behind the scenes, is using a true/false value.
-You also need to `return` a value, in this case we are returning `false` to set the default configuration to a boolean that is false, or switched off.
+You also need to `return` a value, in this case, we are returning `false` to set the default configuration to a boolean that is false or switched off.

-I think each of the config items require additional discussion, as they can vary a little in use.
+I think each of the config items requires additional discussion, as they can vary a little in use.
 Below is a section for each of the six different items (data types) that we can specify in RuneLite plugin configuration.

 ### Boolean Value (Checkbox)